efi-research/attack-tree-codespace/README.md

    - Wait for AI to analyze and create the tree structure

 3. **View Results**:
-   - See the visual representation of the attack tree
+   - See the interactive visual representation of the attack tree (rendered with D3.js)
-   - Switch between SVG and PNG formats
+   - Toggle between SVG and PNG format buttons
    - Expand JSON data to see the raw structure

 4. **Download**:
-   - Download the image (PNG/SVG)
+   - Click "Download Image" to save as PNG or SVG (based on selected format)
-   - Download the JSON data for further analysis
+   - Click "Download JSON" to save the attack tree data for further analysis

 **Pro Tip**: Press `Ctrl+Shift+S` to auto-fill sample data for testing!